SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 #### 🟠 LSM6DSO

-This IMU has average drift times and there is no reliable seller for breakout boards.
+LSM6DSO has average drift times and there is no reliable seller for breakout boards.
 It is **not** recommended to purchase new trackers equipped with this IMU from a third-party SlimeVR seller.
 There are trackers with better IMUs available at the same price or lower.